How to create an llms.txt file

 Other stacks

 For a static nginx, copy the file into your web root.
-For
+The rule is universal: serve

 with Content-Type: text/plain; charset=utf-8.